 4. Lake Fork, Texas

 Good old Lake Fork was created to be a fishery and was established by the Texas Parks and Wildlife as a premier bass fishing lake.
 It’s one of those classic lakes where anglers fishing for some giant bass is a common sight, since it’s one of the country’s premier trophy bass lakes.
 More than 65% of the Top 50 largest bass were caught in Lake Fork.
 There are endless amount of bass habitat such as stumps, lily pads and laydowns.
 Channel catfish also provide excellent sport fishery in this area.
 Other fish species found in this reservoir include catfish, sand bass, black and white crappie, sunfish, bowfin, bluegill and gar.
 In the winter, you can find yellow bass, which are as tasty as crappie.
+Its just east of Dallas, Tx for easy access.

 5. Lake Okeechobee, Florida

 Also known as “The Big O,” Lake Okeechobee is a bucket list lake for anglers.
 It’s commonly referred to as Florida’s Inland Sea, since it’s the second largest body of freshwater entirely contained within the contiguous United States.
 This lake is like an enormous pond that gives Florida a reputation as a world-class fishing destination.
 Anglers all over the world come to Lake Okeechobee to catch largemouth bass and speckled perch.
-But to do this, you have to use a powerful bass boat and hire a guide.
+But to do this, you have to use a powerful bass boat with the best trolling motor battery and hire a guide.
 Other local catches include blue gills, black crappies and its very own Okeechobee catfish.

 6. Chickamauga Lake, Tennessee